Introduction

 shift_mnirs()

-If the data contain mnirs metadata, this channels will be detected automatically.
-Or it can be specified explicitly
+mnirsmetadata, this channel will be detected automatically, or it can be specified explicitly. -

 For this data set, we want to shift each NIRS channel so that the mean of the 2-minute baseline is equal to zero, which would then give us a change in deoxygenation from baseline during the incremental cycling protocol.